MrPowers/pydata-examples/README.md

 # pydata-examples

-Notebook examples with the PyData stack, including Pandas, NumPy, and matplotlib.
+Notebook examples with the PyData libraries such as pandas, Datafusion, DuckDB, and Polars.

 ## Setup

-Create an environment with the dependencies: `conda env create -f envs/pydata-standard.yml`

-Activate the environment: `conda activate pydata-standard`

-Start JupyterLab: `jupyter lab`

-# pydata-examples
+There are environment files that you can use to create conda environments with all the dependencies for this project.